-Garima Pant from India wants to share her views about effect of TV culture on youngsters with womenlines readers-
+Garima Pant from India wants to share her views about the effect of TV culture on youngsters with Womenlines readers-

 I am full of gratitude to my dear friend (who own this platform) for asking me(read challenging…that’s how I feel with all the rusting that corporate job has done) to write something on womanhood or parenting.
 That was even more challenging…notwithstanding the fact that she and I had passionately created a journal on precisely this during college.
 Ironically I don’t get time to consciously think about womanhood and parenting I have yet to experience!
 Nonetheless, all of my friend’s prompting has shaken my writer self and thoughts started bouncing back and forth until this evening I had a chance glimpse of Star Pariwar awards.

 Well, I must tell you that I have never been a TV person and of late, having idiot box to watch with dedication is increasingly becoming a challenge with just one TV between two persons (you know what I mean!).
 In any case, after watching this award programme, I must say that idiot box is not all that idiotic when it comes to fostering cultural stereotypes which are valued as integral virtues of Indian family set up.
 No matter what, you can neither deny that cultural stereotypes do play a role in identifying on ethics society one belongs.
 Now the Star Award category list was interesting with ‘Best beta’, ‘Best beti’ and so on.
 Even more interesting were the clips were shown for each nomination – as Indian as it could get!
 Would you still say that TV is spoiling the GenNext kids??
 Not me… After catching glimpses of this extravaganza, I immediately recalled and recoiled to my trail of thoughts that had been lingering on since my very recent trip to Uttrakhand.